-The Library has extensive subject files, periodicals, and other works on topics related to local history, historic preservation, and folk arts.
-The Archives serve as a repository for manuscripts, personal papers, correspondence, account books, receipts, photographs, and video materials.
-The Meadow Farm Sheppard Family papers (1770-1980) are deposited here as well as a collection of significant materials related to local history.
+The Library has books, videos, and subject files on topics related to local history, historic preservation, and museum best practices.
+The Archives serve as a repository for primary source material such as: manuscripts, personal papers, correspondence, account books, receipts, and photographs.
+The Meadow Farm Sheppard Family papers (1770-1980) are deposited here, as well as a collection of significant materials related to local history.
 Located at 3812 Nine Mile Road.
 Information: 501-5805.

 The County of Henrico owns a variety of historic sites that are administered by the Division of Recreation and Parks.
 Most are open to the public and serve the community in a variety of ways.
 Some are museums that interpret the history of the County and regional culture of the Richmond/Henrico metropolitan area.
 Others have historic components, tours, displays and programs, but are also available to rent and are utilized for a variety of classes and programs.
 Some are structures in a park setting that can be enjoyed while driving by or stopping to read roadside markers.

 The Armour House and Gardens at Meadowview Park